 Julius Schnorr von Carolsfeld, 1794-1872, Leipzig, Museum der Bildenden Künste and Kunsthalle Bremen, 1994, no. 27, repr. p.
 97.

-FURTHER INFORMATION:When twenty-three-year-old Julius Schnorr von Carolsfeld set off from Vienna on June 1, 1817, to visit his family in his native Leipzig, six years of intensive study at the Vienna Academy of Art already lay behind him.
-In August 1817, he was to embark on an extended trip to Italy, travelling through southern Germany with Rome as his final destination.
+FURTHER INFORMATION:When twenty-three-year-old Julius Schnorr von Carolsfeld set off from Vienna on June 1, 1817 to visit his family in his native Leipzig, six years of intensive study at the Vienna Academy of Art already lay behind him.
+In August 1817, he was to embark on an extended trip to Italy, traveling through southern Germany with Rome as his final destination.